As an Amazon Associate, we earn from qualifying purchases.

 Can I install the WGB32B myself?

 Yes, if you've done basic plumbing.
-Plan on 3-4 hours, plus a trip to the hardware store for a bypass kit, ball valves, and fittings the manufacturer doesn't include.
+Plan , plus a trip to the hardware store for a bypass kit, ball valves, and fittings the manufacturer doesn't include.

 Will the WGB32B reduce my water pressure?